 To estimate the contribution of aerosol types to the AOD, we rely on the model and the CALIOP aerosol subtyping scheme.
-Figure 11.a and Figure 11.b compare the structure of the aerosol composition explaining the total AOD using model results and CALIOP retrievals respectively.
-Because CALIOP observations are often contaminated by clouds in the SPCZ and have a low temporal resolution (Table II), we use the whole 5 years of CALIOP data time series against the 3-year model results.
-The agreement is excellent between MODIS and simulated AOD (Figure 11.a) as already shown.
-The main difference between the CALIOP, MODIS and simulated AOD (Figure 11.b) is the weaker AOD signal associated with Ambrym degassing in CALIOP, which is evident at 15°S. This problem may be related to deficiencies in CALIOP CAD algorithm (see Appendix A), which could miss the identification of fresh SU aerosol layer and/or misclassify it as clean marine subtype (primarily composed of SS, mixed with water soluble components like
+Fig. 11a and b compare the structure of the aerosol composition explaining the total AOD using model results and CALIOP retrievals respectively.
+Because CALIOP observations are often contaminated by clouds in the SPCZ and have a low temporal resolution (Table 2), we use the whole 5 years of CALIOP data time series against the 3-year model results.
+The agreement is excellent between MODIS and simulated AOD (Fig. 11a) as already shown.
+The main difference between the CALIOP, MODIS and simulated AOD (Fig. 11b) is the weaker AOD signal associated with Ambrym degassing in CALIOP, which is evident at 15°S. This problem may be related to deficiencies in CALIOP CAD algorithm (see Appendix A), which could miss the identification of fresh SU aerosol layer and/or misclassify it as clean marine subtype (primarily composed of SS, mixed with water soluble components like SU).

-SU).
 Such misclassification of components composing the mixture has additional consequences on the aerosol optical extinction profile of the layer, and may explain the discrepancy between CALIOP AOD and other co-located satellite observations, as reported by Kittaka et al. (2011) and Oo and Holz (2011).
 Algorithm deficiencies definitely limit the usefulness of CALIOP CAD for accurately retrieving aerosol composition in the context of strong passive volcanic degassing.

-Despite the difference in aerosol mixture definition between the model and CALIOP (Sect.
-4.1), and excluding the volcanic degassing band between 10°S and 20°S, useful information can be retrieved on aerosol composition by examining Figure 11.a and b.
-Here, we assume that SS and SU compose the clean marine aerosol mixture defined in CALIOP, and DU and CC (OC+BC) the other CALIOP mixtures (i.e. polluted dust, desert dust and smoke).
+Despite the difference in aerosol mixture definition between the model and CALIOP (Section 4.1), and excluding the volcanic degassing band between 10°S and 20°S, useful information can be retrieved on aerosol composition by examining Fig. 11a and b.
+Here, we assume that SS and SU compose the clean marine aerosol mixture defined in CALIOP, and DU and CC (OC + BC) the other CALIOP mixtures (i.e. polluted dust, desert dust and smoke).
 In the equatorial belt, the clean marine contribution to AOD is dominant in CALIOP (about 94%; 89% in the model).
 Toward the subtropics off 20°S, the marine aerosol contribution decreases slightly from 91 to 85% (85 to 79% in model).
-As SS dominates the AOD signal (Figure 11.a), especially SSC representing nearly half the simulated AOD, it confirms that accurate representation of SS is essential in aerosol and troposphere chemistry modeling.
+As SS dominates the AOD signal (Fig. 11a), especially SSC representing nearly half the simulated AOD, it confirms that accurate representation of SS is essential in aerosol and troposphere chemistry modeling.